Great Year: History of both definitions

-It is argued that a confusion between the two originated with the astronomer Ptolemy (c.
-170 AD), who "adopted the larger, erroneous, figure, with the result that henceforth the two versions of the Great Year — the Platonic Great Year, defined by the planets, and the precessional, defined by the stars — were to be increasingly confused."
+A confusion between the two definitions of the Great Year is believed to have originated with the astronomer Ptolemy (c.
+170 AD), who adopted the larger, incorrect figure of 36,000 years.
+This led to the increasing conflation of the Platonic Great Year—based on planetary cycles—with the precessional Great Year, defined by the movement of the stars.
+Some scholars have even accused Ptolemy of scientific fraud, suggesting that he may have fabricated observations to support the 36,000-year cycle, despite having access to data that could have led him much closer to the correct figure of 26,000 years.

-Ptolemy has even been accused of committing scientific fraud by making up observations that would give the figure of 36,000 years even though the data available to him were good enough to get very near the true figure of 26,000.

 Josephus (first century AD) refers to a 'Great Year' (μέγας ἐνιαυτός) of 600 years.

 It has been suggested that he obtained this value from Berossos (c.
 3rd century BC) who reckoned time in intervals of 60, 600 and 3600 years.

 Isaac Newton (1642 – 1726/27) determined the cause of precession and established the rate of precession at 1 degree per 72 years, very close to the best value measured today, thus demonstrating the magnitude of the error in the earlier value of 1 degree per century.

+Time scale when compared to other geological events and physical processes

+The world's most recent volcanic supereruption, the Oruanui eruption of Taupō Volcano in New Zealand occurred almost exactly one great year ago.
+The half-life of Plutonium-239, 24110 years, is a little bit less.
+After one great year, the interstellar space probe Voyager 1 is expected to have almost passed through the theorized Oort cloud.